TrungVuHD/9Laravel/readme.md

 # 9Laravel

-9Laravel is a web application that tries to mimic the functionality and design of the famous 9GAG website.
+9Laravel is a web application that mimics the functionality and design of the famous 9GAG website.

-The existence of such an application relies in the fact that the author tried to gain more experience with the Laravel framework.
+This application was created for learning purposes.
+Even though the website looks similar and acts in the same way, no code was copied from the originial 9GAG website.

 ## Dependencies